Rhonda Banchero

 Rhonda Smith-Banchero (born May 1, 1973) is an American former basketball player.
 She played college basketball for the Washington Huskies where she graduated as the school's all-time leading scorer and was inducted to the Husky Hall of Fame in 2004.
 She went on to play professionally for several seasons, including for the Sacramento Monarchs in the WNBA.

 Amateur career

 Smith-Banchero attended Franklin High School in Seattle.
 She led the school's basketball team to the semifinals of the state playoffs in 1988 and 1989.
 She holds the record for most rebounds in a Washington state playoff game.
-Her senior season, she was named state high school girl's basketball player of the year by the Seattle Times and Gatorade.
+Her senior season, she was named state high school girls' basketball player of the year by the Seattle Times and Gatorade.

 Smith-Banchero then attended the University of Washington.
 She became familiar with her hometown team and coach Chris Gobrecht after her older sister became the team's manager.
 Smith-Banchero set the school's all-time scoring record, which was later broken by Jamie Redd.
 In her final three seasons, Smith-Banchero topped the Huskies in points and rebounds and led to the NCAA tournament, winning at least one home game each tournament appearance.
 Her senior year, she was named an All-American by Basketball America.